 What to look for in an Enterprise Social Networking Product

-Here is a list of features to look for in an enterprise Social Networking product.
+Here is a list of features to look for to replace email with a successful enterprise Social Networking product.

 |Activity Streams||Views of activity streams of people, projects, events, etc.|

 |Search||All content shared within the enterprise (unless subject to privacy or other restrictions) must be searchable.
 The ability to search for status updates, ideas, tasks, event, documents, IM sessions etc.|

 |Integration with an enterprise employee directory through LDAP||Enables all employees to be included in the “social network”, searchable and identifiable by their name, email ID or other enterprise identifier.|